-Before you start building a shed, take the time answer these five simple shed-planning questions.
+Before you start building a shed, take the time answer these Ten shed-planning questions.
 After all, a little preparation can save a lot of time and trouble.
-Having a clear picture of what you want your shed to accomplish will make construction much easier ensure that you are building a shed that fits your needs.
+Having a clear picture of what you want your shed to accomplish will make construction much easier and ensure that you are building a shed that fits your needs.

 Many local councils have clear restrictions on the construction of outbuildings and sheds.
 Building a shed or a permanent garden structure can require building regulations and planning permissions.
 If you plan on connecting water pipes or wiring your shed for electrics, you will need planning permission and building inspections.